-- Issuance of Tier 1 capital instrument (T1) of up to \$200 million, subject to regulatory and shareholders' approvals; - Sourcing long term funding lines against assets to support unplanned liquidity needs; - Consideration of sale of core and non-core assets, subject to further review, negotiations and necessary regulatory approvals; and - Focusing on recovery of financing exposures (including the related party receivables) by way of sale/ realization of underlying collateral.
+- Issuance of Tier 1 capital instrument (T1) of up to \$140 million, subject to regulatory and shareholders' approvals; - Continuing regulatory support on matters related to capital and liquidity requirements on licensed group entities; - · Sourcing long term funding lines against assets to support unplanned liquidity needs; - Consideration of sale of core and non-core assets, subject to further review, negotiations and necessary regulatory approvals (refer Note 1.2); and - Focusing on recovery of financing exposures (including the related party receivables) by way of sale / realization of underlying collateral.

 On 17 March 2022, the Board of Directors summoned an Extraordinary General Meeting of the shareholders and recommended measures such as setting off the accumulated losses against the share capital.
 However, this will be contemplated after consideration of the above-mentioned measures and will be presented to the shareholders for their consideration and approval subject to the approvals of the competent authorities.
-The Board of directors are in the process of discussing the issuance of T1 capital with the regulators and its interested shareholders.
+The Board of Directors are in the process of discussing the issuance of T1 capital with the regulators and its interested shareholders.

-On 4 June 2023, the shareholders, in an Extraordinary General Meeting, approved issuance of Tier 1 Capital instrument of up to US dollar 200 million.
+On 4 June 2023, the shareholders, in an Extraordinary General Meeting, approved issuance of Tier 1 Capital instrument of up to \$200 million.